lifeboy/power-officeinabox/README.md

 - **Concentration** - all the services you need in just one box.
 - **Support** - support a wide range of operating systems when possible, without compromising the codebase as a whole.
 - **Lightweight** - should be able to run even with very limited resources.
+- **LibreOffice online** - using the personal and development edition of Collabora Online with the CODE server.
+- **OnlyOffice** - For MS Office compatible document editing.

 ## Non-goals
 - **Scalability** - this appliance is geared towards individuals and small/mid-sized organizations.
 If your use case is mission-critical it probably is a better idea to shop for a product that provides support.